Updated: Oct 24, 2022

 December has slipped into January, the coldest month in NY, I find myself tucking into bed earlier and waking up later than usual, honoring my body's request for rest.
 I like a solid 9 hours of sleep in the winter.
 January and February tend to be low energy months for me, partially dictated by the suns' later entrance to start the day, partially by my own desire to mirror the dormancy of nature, so when spring arrives, I feel rejuvenated and bursting with inspiration and plans.
 If you're looking for a pair of sweatpants and a hoodie of excellent quality to hibernate in for the remaining winter, I highly recommend these pants and this hoodie.
 I've been searching for a 100% cotton, garment dyed set and am so pleased with this one- it feels like it will last for ages thanks to the heavy weight cotton.
 I'm wearing a small in both below, for reference!

 I begin my mornings by waking up to Alice, Margaret, and Amelia requesting breakfast, my three demandingly affectionate cats who slept in my bed all night (greatly reducing quality of sleep, but I don't have the willpower to lock them out, I am powerless against their purrs.)
 So the cats get fed, I drink 12 oz. warm water -1 out of 9 glasses I aim to drink daily- and then it's coffee time.
 I get my organic coffee beans from the farm store, and grind them fresh every morning using this grinder.
-My partner is more particular when it comes to weighing out the beans, temping the water and chanting over the beans, blessing each one individually I think, so I leave that ritual to him while I tell the cats how good and cute and clever they are.
+My husband is more particular when it comes to weighing out the beans, temping the water and chanting over the beans, blessing each one individually I think, so I leave that ritual to him while I tell the cats how good and cute and clever they are.
 Raw milk gets warmed in my favorite little enameled pot, and a little cinnamon goes into my mug for a sort of cafe au lait.

 Over coffee, I flip through a section from the Sunday New York Times.
 The Sunday paper provides just enough news for me to read through the week- "At Home" being my favorite section.
 I also flip through whatever cookbook I'm drawn to from my shelf- currently reading "Dessert Person" by Claire Saffitz and "Roast Figs Sugar Snow" by Diana Henry- both excellent books for cozy winter cooking.
 I like to read during most meals, an unapproachable habit I developed in childhood I'll never give up.